Rome in Two Days: Complete Itinerary

 Tips:

-Book a Forum Tour: Combine the Colosseum and Forum with a guided tour for full context and skip-the-line access. 👉 DiscoverYourTour Forum Tours
+Book a Free Tour: Combine the Colosseum and Forum with a guided tour for full context. 👉 DiscoverYourTour Forum Tours

 Late Morning Snack (12:00–12:45)

-• Grab a coffee and cornetto at a cafĂ© in Monti, one of Rome’s most charming neighborhoods.
+- Grab a coffee and cornetto at a café in Monti, one of Rome’s most charming neighborhoods.

 Optional Detour: Visit Mercato Monti Urban Market for unique souvenirs and vintage finds.